wonjeongwon/wonjeong.github.io/_pages/about.md

   - /about.html
 ---

+I'm a PhD candidate in the Department of Sociology at Cornell University.
+My research focuses largely on how gender essentialism around family responsibilities impact gendered stratification in the labor market and family.

+======
-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+*This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 For the installation guide, refer to [a helpful walkthrough by Rob Williamns](https://jayrobwilliams.com/posts/2020/06/academic-website/).
-For a general instruction, go to the [example website](https://academicpages.github.io).
+For a general instruction, go to the [example website](https://academicpages.github.io).*

-A little bit about myself
-======
-I have a chinchilla.